tock/tock/doc/CI_Hardware.md

     ```
     - Then, add the following two lines at the bottom of the text:
     `dtparam=i2c1=on` and `dtparam=i2c_arm=on` respectively.
 2. Install relevant packages.
-You'll want `i2c-tools` at least, but I'd recommend getting `libi2c-dev` as well and `python3-smbus` if that's your language of choice.
+You'll want `i2c-tools` and `python3-smbus` at least, but I'd recommend getting `libi2c-dev` if that's your library of choice.
 3. Try probing the bus as user and root:
     ```bash
         sudo i2cdetect -y 1 # (or 0, I2C bus number is hardware-dependent)